ramumaha/MovieRush/README.md

 **Long description:**

 **Registered users:**
-    Once registered,the website automatically loads to the home page.
+    Once registered,the website automatically loads to the home page.<br />
-**Profile**
+**Profile**<br />
-        1.The user can view the profile where the username and the email id are visible.
+       -The user can view the profile where the username and the email id are visible.<br />
-        1.The user has the option of signing out.If the user closes the window without signing out,the site remembers the details for 2 weeks.Any time after that,the user has to login again.
+       -The user has the option of signing out.If the user closes the window without signing out,the site remembers the details for 2 weeks.Any time after that,the user has to login again.<br />
- **Watchlist**
+ **Watchlist**<br />
         Only the registered user can access the watchlist option.The watchlist stores all the bookmarked movies.There is option of removing the movies once added.
-        The registered user can view the contents of the watchlist in the home page too.
+        The registered user can view the contents of the watchlist in the home page too.<br />
-**Review**
+**Review**<br />
 The registered users have the option of offering reviews to the movies.The review is a form which asks details regarding review title,descriptions and rating.Once submitted the page automatically refreshes and the newly added review is displayed on the screen.

 **Both registered and unregistered users**